 Perryfields is committed to providing a robust careers programme across both key stages preparing young people for a successful transition into adulthood.
 We consign to statutory duty allowing students to have access to quality information, advice and guidance and ensuring all our students transition on to further education, employment or training.
 The advice given promotes the best interests of the students and supports inspiration and independence.

-Our Careers Leader at Perryfields is Mrs L. Shaw who can be located in the office at the back of the Learning Resource Centre (LRC).
+Our Careers Leader at Perryfields is Mrs K.Wallis who can be located in the office at the back of the Learning Resource Centre (LRC).
 Here is where you can also find our Careers Hub displaying college and university prospectuses, careers books and open day information.
-Mrs Shaw oversees the Careers Education, Information, Advice and Guidance (CEIAG) programme for the school and all students in Year 11 have the opportunity to book a 1:1 Personal Guidance session to discuss their plans.
+Mrs K.Wallis oversees the Careers Education, Information, Advice and Guidance (CEIAG) programme for the school and all students in Year 11 have the opportunity to book a 1:1 Personal Guidance session to discuss their plans.
 Some students are appointed an interview with our Connexions Adviser.

 More information about our Careers department and our aims can be found in our CEIAG policy here

 Our Careers Programme for both Key Stages 3 and 4 can be viewed below: